RyanTmi/pyde-fem/README.md

 # Pyde FEM

-**pyde_fem** is a Python package for mesh manipulation, a submodule of the larger pyde-fem project for Finite Element Method (FEM) analysis and solving Partial Differential Equations (PDEs) using the Galerkin method.
+**pyde_fem** is a Python package for mesh manipulation, a submodule of the larger pyde_fem project for Finite Element Method (FEM) analysis and solving Partial Differential Equations (PDEs) using the Galerkin method.

 ## Features